-- Students with additional needs are able to make their views known during student feedback in annual reviews.
-Parents/carers and students are encourage to attend reviews in order to make sure their view are represented.
+- Students with SEND are able to make their views known during student feedback.
+Parents/carers are asked to contribute to the student passport.

 - The College has an active student voice through our College Council where all groups of students are represented.

 - There are many opportunities for students to be involved in expressing their views.

 - Quality first teaching and differentiation for individual students is the responsibility of the classroom teacher.